-- Remove the safety clip on console. - Press white tab of the reset switch in until it snaps back into place. - If the reset switch continues to trip see tread-belt adjustment and tread-belt lubrication
+- Remove the safety key on the console. - Press the white tab of the reset switch until it snaps back into place. - If the reset switch continues to trip see treadbelt adjustment and treadbelt lubrication

 SPEED SENSOR ADJUSTMENT

 If the monitor does not display in the calibration mode, the speed sensor and magnet may be misaligned.
 (ONLY IN CALIBRATION MODE)